mdp/oauth-jsclient/README.md

 ### Options :

 * `clientId` - clientID for your app.
 Required
-* `clientSecret` - clientSecret fpor your app.
+* `clientSecret` - clientSecret for your app.
 Required
 * `environment` - environment for the client.
 Required
     * `sandbox` - for authorizing in sandbox.
     * `production` -  for authorizing in production.